 What does ENFJ stand for?

-If you haven’t dipped your toe into any Myers–Briggs–related content before, you’re probably going to wonder what does the abbreviation ‘ENFJ’ stands for.
+If you haven’t dipped your toe into any content related to the 16 personalities concept, you’re probably going to wonder what does the abbreviation ‘ENFJ’ stands for.

 The letters used to make up the name of this personality type — ENFJ, stands for its 4 main Preferences.
 According to Carl Jung’s research, these preferences categorize the behavior of the people sharing this type.
 In the case of an ENFJ, these preferences are Extroversion (E), Introversion (I), Feeling (F), and Judging (J).